Arif Mardin, former Bee Gees producer

-Blue Weaver, Former Bee Gees' drummer
+Blue Weaver, Former Bee Gees' keyboard player

 "Maurice was a gentle, generous joker.
 He was a wonderful person full of life."
 Paying tribute to his musical talent, he added: "He was the key vocalist.
 He made the Bee Gees sound.
 Maurice was the multi-instrumentalist for the band.
 He added so much to that sound."